 Complete An Application

 Complete our online application for Greyhound adoption.
-A member of our Screening and Placement Committee will contact you within seven days to discuss your application and answer your questions.
+Please see the notice above regarding the very limited supply of Greyhounds available to adoption groups right now.
+A member of our Screening and Placement Committee will contact you when we have a hound available for your consideration.

 Choose the Right Greyhound